kemiabdulrahman/TPI_Blog_frontend/README.md

-# TPI_FLASK_TEMPLATE
+# The People Initiative Blog Template

-Template folder to use for the blog website
+## Template folder to use for the blog website